 Azfar Rayan: Did you find it challenging when you formed Wooshido?
 How did you cope with them?

 Nathan Wooten: There wasn’t anything particularly challenging about forming the Wooshido.
-Mostly just a lot of paperwork.
+It’s mostly just a lot of paperwork.
 Right now, it’s just me working as a solo developer.
 I would imagine things would have been a bit more challenging if I had a full team of developers working with me.

-Azfar Rayan: Did you develop the game all by yourself or find individuals to join your team when you had the idea of making Toaster Defense?
+Azfar Rayan: When you had the idea of making Toaster Defense, did you develop the game all by yourself or find individuals to join your team?

 Azfar Rayan: Do you have any prior experience in making games with other developers?